 - From the Illustrations group, click Pictures.

-- From the Online Pictures pane click Cats.
+- From the Online Pictures pane, click Balloons.
 Or, you can choose another category.

-- Click the first cat picture.
-A checkmark will appear in the top right corner.
+- Click any picture.
+A checkmark will appear in the top right image corner.

-- Click the Insert tab.
+- Click the Insert button.
 It will show with (1) to indicate image count.

 Your image will appear between the two sample paragraphs.